literalplus/tweleter/README.md

 Tweleter
 ========

+![Screenshot of the application banner printed on startup;
+more flames mean more lit](https://raw.githubusercontent.com/xxyy/tweleter/master/assets/console-banner.png)

 This application might in the future be able to delete tweets based on a Twitter archive.
-For now, it just does random stuff to help me get started with Rust.
+For now, it just does random stuff to help me get started with Rust and Qt.

 Building
 --------